.cr avr To load this cross overlay .fa family To select the family

 This directive is used to specify to which AVR family your target device belongs to.

-Currently four main AVR families exist: TinyAVR, AVR, MegaAVR and XMega.
+The entire AVR processor family range was divided into the four main AVR families: TinyAVR, AVR, MegaAVR and XMega.

 The main difference between these families is the number of supported instructions and addressing modes.